diego898/diego898.github.io/_posts/2014-11-17-john-wheeler.md

 ![[image]](/assets/mind-blown.gif)

-**WHAT?!** My head hurts just reading that sentence again!
-The crazy part is that this experiment was actually done using mirrors on the moon (the first of which was set down by Neil Armstrong in 1969), and the results where just as he predicted!
+**WHAT?!** Thats absolutely mind blowing!
+Even crazier is that this experiment was *actually* done using mirrors on the moon (the first of which was set down by Neil Armstrong in 1969), and the results where just as he predicted!

-> Time as we once knew it does not exist; past does not come indelibly before future.
+> **Time as we once knew it does not exist; past does not come indelibly before future.**

-And so we're left with the conclusion that quantum measurement allows observers in the present to *create* the past.
-But how?
+And so we're left with the conclusion that quantum measurement allows observers in the present to *create* the past. **But how?**

 As usual, I can't recommend the article enough.
 Please give it a read!